turbo-gecko/MPF/Hardware/ReadMe.md

 ### Configuration

 #### Serial
-The software has been designed to work with an ACIA serial card only (more in the works) at I/O address C8H
+The software has been designed to work with an ACIA serial card only (more in the works) at I/O address C8H.
+The hex load and SD card programs are designed to use the serial card at 115kbps with RTS/CTS handshaking.
+There is further information on the serial card at https://github.com/turbo-gecko/MPF/tree/main/Software/Hex%20Load

 #### SD Card
 The I/O card should be configured to use address FDH.